Nadil-Dulran/lazycart/README.md

 - `npx prisma studio` — open Prisma Studio (optional)

 —
-This project is a work in progress and will continue to evolve.
+Project is a work in progress and will continue to evolve.